Fisherman races to buy scales after hauling in 11kg kingfish off Bay View - NZ Herald

 His partner Laura McKenzie helped him reel it in.

-They measured it - coming in about one metre long - but decided to run to the store to pick up some scales to get a final weight of 11 kilograms.
+They measured it - coming in about 1m long - but decided to run to the store to pick up some scales to get a final weight of 11kg.

 While recreationally-caught kingfish average 10kg but can weigh more than 30kg, it's unusual to catch such large ones from the beach.